timmcginley/Agile/Systems/Site/README.md

 ## AP1.1 Element
 > Identify Element, Artefact or System

 The site system has many elements.
-In this stage please focus on the system and its element you wish to study further.
+In this step please focus on the system and its element you wish to study further.
 It could be anything from its biodiversity, fire truck access, foundation systems or site drainage.

 ## AP1.2 Line
 > Check for Organising Line or Surface

-* Similar to the facade and the floor the SITE is organised on a surface
+* Similar to the facade and the floor the SITE is organised on a surface.
 * It is also built up of layers on the surface which have a line tangential to the surface.

 ## AP1.3 Segments
 > Identify Segments or Zones

-* This would be the layers of the SITE including the landscaped or paved surface, any agregate, the soil below or under the bulding, the foudations.
+* This would be the layers of the SITE including the landscaped or paved surface, any aggregate, the soil below
+* or under the bulding, the foundations, services and any basements etc.
 * This would also include the spatial organisaiton of the site which determines the location of the building and all of its systems.

 ## AP1.4 Scope